 OzHarvest is a charity that rescues excess food that would otherwise go to waste and distributes it to those in need.
 OzHarvest is the first perishable food rescue organisation in Australia that collects quality excess food from more than 2,000 commercial outlets and delivers it, direct and free of charge, to more than 900 charities.

 A searchable map that links individual buyers, rather than food swaps, with producers of food that is in excess to be sold, traded or sometimes given away free of charge.
 Some foraging sites are also listed.

 Website: Ripe Near Me

-This is an online means to connect home gardeners to enable them to swap or sell their produce – listing specific produce as well as mapping locations of growers.
+This is an online means to connect home gardeners to enable them to swap or sell their produce – listing specific products as well as mapping locations of growers.

 Website: Veggie Swap

 This website has a map of home and community garden sites (including balconies) and what they are growing.
 An e-newsletter publicises local food sharing events.

 Sustainable Table is a young and innovative not-for-profit organisation that empowers people to use their shopping dollar to vote for a food system that is fair, humane, healthy and good for the environment.
 Globally, they support projects in developing communities that help to restore the natural environment and improve food security.
 Sustainable Table is working to build an engaged community of people who want to learn about sustainable food production and how they can support a fair food system for all.

 Local Harvest is a national initiative aiming to help people find local sources of food and grow their own.
 Local Harvest is a website resource featuring a national directory of farmers’ markets, co-ops, food box systems and more.
 Simply enter your postcode to locate good food near you.

 - Educational programmes for the preservation of open-pollinated (non-hybrid) seeds and the genetic diversity of plant varieties;